← Back to .knowledge

 // Blog / comparison

 RAG can retrieve code fragments.
-A local-first memory layer tells the agent which fragments, summaries, and evidence are trustworthy enough to inspect.
+A repository context layer tells the agent which files, summaries, and checks deserve closer inspection.

 // direct answer